helidon-io/helidon-examples/examples/webserver/ratelimit/README.md

 ## Exercise the application

-Send a burst of 15 concurrent requests to the server:
+Send a burst of 15 concurrent requests to the `sleep` endpoint (each requesting a sleep of 3 seconds):
 ```shell
 curl -s  \
   --noproxy '*' \